Gubaer/josm-scripting-plugin/docs/v1/native.md

 ## Using native Java classes and methods

 The embedded scripting engine is tightly integrated with the Java type system.
-Native java classes, both from the Java SDK and from the [JOSM code base], are available for scripting.
+Native java classes, both from the Java SDK and the [JOSM code base], are available for scripting.

-You can use the fully qualified class names of a Java class in a script.
-JavaScript doesn't have a keyword `import`.
-You can't and you don't have to import Java classes in a script.
-Declare a local variable referring to the Java class, if you wan't to avoid the fully qualified
-Java class names.
+You can use a Java class's qualified class name in a script.
+JavaScript doesn't include the keyword `import`.
+You can't and don't have to import Java classes in a script.
+Declare a local variable referring to the Java class to avoid the fully qualified Java class names.

 ```js
 // invoke the constructor of a Java class as you would in a Java programm